 Delia Roberts, Treasurer

-Delia is in her first term as a TAWKROC director.
+Delia is in her second term as a TAWKROC director.
 Her background is in sports science and when starting out climbing, was known to ask her climbing partners for blood samples at the summit.
 It must have been worthwhile because her altitude-training program has been used by many of Canada’s top Olympians (though it does make it hard for her to find partners sometimes).
 These days she helps guides, ski resort employees, and forestry workers to stay in shape and avoid injuries—in between skiing and climbing as much as she can.
 She is thrilled to be able to help support TAWKROC.

 Yann Troutet, Board Member